Home Improvement

 The cost of ornamental plastering depends mainly on the complexity of the project.
 It can take many forms, like decorative ceiling ornaments, wall decorative cornices, arches, and fireplace surrounds.
 It requires skilled and experienced professionals, so you’ll have to get individual quotes for that.

-Check out the Australian Taxation Office (ATO) benchmark ranges of labour prices for hard plastering and plasterboard installation.
+Check out the Australian Taxation Office (ATO) benchmark ranges of labour prices for plasterboard installation.

 How to save money when hiring a plasterer